giladnah/Hailo-CLIP-old/README.md

 python3 -m pip install -v -e .
 ```

 This will install the app as a Python package in "editable" mode.
-It will also compile the C++ code and download the required HEF files.
+It will also [compile the CPP code](#cpp-code-compilation) and download the required HEF files and videos.

 ## Usage